Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core

-In this figure, the region marked by dashed lines, where $ u_{\theta} $ varies linearly with $ x_{R} - x_{R|cr} $, represents the solid core.
+In this figure, the region marked by dashed lines, where $ u_{\theta} $ varies almost linearly with $ x_{R} - x_{R|cr} $, represents the solid core.
 The extent of this region defines the solid core diameter, $ 2a_R $.
 The computed values of the core and ring radius are listed in table \ref{tab:Ring Inviscid energy}.
 Using these values, we calculate $ u_{R|\text{inv}} $ and $ KE_{R|\text{inv}} $.
-The predicted velocity $ u_{R|\text{inv}} $ closely matches the measured velocity $ u_R $: $ u_{R|\text{inv}} / u_R \approx 1 $, see table \ref{tab:Ring Inviscid energy}.
+The predicted velocity $u_{R|\text{inv}}$ closely matches the velocity $u_R$ obtained from the computation (see table \ref{tab:Ring Inviscid energy}).
 Here, $ u_R $ is obtained by differentiating $ x_{R|cr} $ with respect to time.
 However, in contrast to velocity, $ KE_{R|\text{inv}} $ overestimates the kinetic energy compared to $ KE_{\forall|R} $ by approximately 25–30\%: $ KE_{R|\text{inv}} / KE_{\forall|R} = 1.25$–$1.32 $ (see table \ref{tab:Ring Inviscid energy}).